BetterFutureForAll/bffa-be/README.md

 - Each Country will reference a spiScore for that year.
 - Each Country will reference a category with a score.
 Categories are [ Basic, Foundations, Opportunity ]
 - Each Category will have a calculated spiScore specific to the Country, Year, and Category
 - Each Category will have a subset of subcategories that each have a score.

+### Workload Considerations
+Returning ALL Countries SPI scores
+Returning One Countries FULL score card